 Twitter is a popular platform within the tech community.
 There are plenty of tech companies, hiring managers and recruiters active on there, meaning it can be a really useful tool for engagement.
-It may be a good idea to set up a professional / career driven Twitter account separate to your personal account, this will allow you to reach out to users of interest without the risk of them seeing something on your profile that may deem you unprofessional.
+It may be a good idea to set up a professional / career-driven Twitter account separate from your account, this will allow you to reach out to users of interest without the risk of them seeing something on your profile that may deem you unprofessional.
 If you’re looking for some inspiration on how to run a professional tech-focused account, check out @paulienuh, @Dr_Black and @DanEnglishby for some tips.

 4. Engage on Instagram

-Not only is Instagram a great place to build and establish your personal brand, it also demonstrates that you are digital savvy and keep up-to-date with tech trends.
-Like with Twitter, you are probably going to want to create a separate professional account.
+Not only is Instagram a great place to build and establish your brand, but it also demonstrates that you are digital savvy and keep up-to-date with tech trends.
+Like Twitter, you are probably going to want to create a separate professional account.
 You should then make sure your content is in line with your expertise and the jobs that you are going after.
 If your skills lie within the creative side of the tech industry, you could use your Instagram profile to share snapshots of graphics or websites that you’ve created.